The Comfort of Strangers

 Featured:

-Plot Summary
+Plot summary

-One evening, the couple get lost amongst the canals and are befriended by a forceful native named Robert, who takes them to a bar.
+One evening, the couple gets lost amongst the canals and are befriended by a forceful native named Robert, who takes them to a bar.
 Later, he insists on bringing them to his house where they meet his wife Caroline.
-Although the guests are at first shown great hospitality, it becomes clear that the hosts have a peculiar relationship with each other - Robert is the product of a sadistic upbringing and Caroline, who is disabled, has an uncomfortable view of men as being masters to which women should yield.
+Although the guests are at first shown great hospitality, it becomes clear that the hosts have a peculiar relationship with each other – Robert is the product of a sadistic upbringing and Caroline, who is disabled, has an uncomfortable masochistic view of men as being masters to whom women should yield.

 Themes

-McEwan's novella explores the closeness that exists between Mary and Colin.
+McEwan's novel explores the desultory closeness that exists between Mary and Colin.
 They have known each other for seven years and "often forget that they are two separate people".
 As well as being an expression of their love, this closeness makes them weak and puerile.
 It causes them pain, and enables Robert to take advantage of them.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Comfort of Strangers" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Comfort of Strangers" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools